metroite/datapacks/graves/README.md

 ## graves

 Skulls and bones can be found on locations where players died!
+Has extensive support in feature compatiblity with other datapacks of mine.
+Recommended to use with witchtrading.

 ## Version